IHE/RAD.IMR/input/pagecontent/volume-1.md

 The IMR Profile is focused on encoding multimedia content in diagnostic reports such that later the user can interact with the embedded multimedia content in the reports.

-Note that the IMR Profile is currently focused on intra-enterprise use cases.
+Note that the IMR Profile is focused on intra-enterprise use cases.
 Other inter-enterprise use cases may be supported in future updates.
-The design of the current IMR should not prohibit addressing inter-enterprise use cases in the future.
+The design of the IMR does not prohibit addressing inter-enterprise use cases in the future.

 #### 1:52.4.2.1 Use Case 1: Encode and Transmit Multimedia Report